chenly11109/docs/docs/backend/java.md

     - be assigned to a variable
     - be used as an argument

+- In Java, methods are not first class objects.
+The closest we get is Java Lambda Expressions.

 ## static / final
  - `static variable` shared by all instances
  - `static method` can not use instance variables